docent-net/golearnistio/chapter-01/README.md

 # Chapter 01: Application architecture

-In this chapter we will focus on couple of activities:
+In this chapter we will focus on following activities:

 1. Create application components diagram
 1. Create API specifications for each backend service
-1. Implement applications one-by-one
-1. Containerize applications

 ### Create application components diagram